enbraun/slate/source/includes/_resource.md

 >` PUT  v1/resources/{ID}/notes/{Note_ID}`

 Updates the specified resource's note by setting the value of the parameter passed.
-You need to provide the unique resource identifier that was returned upon resource creation and unique note identifier that was returned upon notes creation.
+You need to provide the unique resource identifier that was returned upon resource creation and unique note identifier that was returned upon note's creation.
 If parameter is not provided then it will be left unchanged.

 This request accepts mostly the same argument as the note creation call.